iShift/webtorrent.app/README.md

 ### Structure

 Webtorrent.app is a [node-webkit](https://github.com/rogerwang/node-webkit) [angularjs](https://angularjs.org/) application built off of [webtorrent](http://webtorrent.io).
 An underlying webtorrent client, which manages the actual bittorrent connections and downloading, is spawned as a child process that communicates with the main node-webkit app via websockets courtesy of [express.io](http://express-io.org/) ([express](http://expressjs.com/)+[socket.io](http://socket.io/)).

+The app bootstraps by loading index.html, and it's reasonably easy to follow the logic from there.

 ### Building